nextflow-io/nf-co2footprint/docs/contributing/setup.md

 description: How to contribute to nf-co2footprint
 ---

-# Getting started with plugin development
+# Testing and debugging

-## Launch it with Nextflow
+## Option 1: 🛠️ Launch with local Nextflow build

 To test with Nextflow for development purpose: